Naive Few-Shot Learning: Uncovering the fluid intelligence of machines: Anomaly score based on SCE

 \section{Anomaly score based on SCE}

-To assign an anomaly score to a candidate image $\mathbf{x}_c$ based on its preceding images, we optimized a naive Markov-CPC model, with a single optimization step, on the five preceding images.
-We then used the prediction error (Eq. \ref{eq:prediction_error}) of the candidate image $\epsilon_{K,c}$ and the prediction errors of consecutive image pairs taken from the five preceding images $\epsilon_p$, to define the candidate's anomaly score $s_c$:
+To assign an anomaly score to a candidate image $\mathbf{x}_c$ based on its preceding images, we optimized a naive Markov-CPC or RN model, with a single optimization step, on the $K=5$ preceding images.
+To determine the candidate's anomaly score $s_c$ with the Markov-CPC model, we checked by how much the prediction error of the candidate image given the $K^{\text{th}}$ image, $\epsilon_{K,c}$, deviates from the prediction errors of the $K-1$ preceding consecutive pair images.
+Mathematically, the score is defined by,